alabamenhu/DateTimeTimezones/docs/blog.md

     }

 Now we have a way to make a DateTime know about its time zone but… how do we apply it?
-Asking users to manually state `DateTime.new(…) but TimezoneAware[…]` would get very tedious, especially since they can't control `DateTime` objects that might be created from those (since `DateTime` is immutable, any adjustments like `.later` create a new `DateTime` object, which wouldn't have the mixin).
+Asking users to manually state `DateTime.new(…) does TimezoneAware[…]` would get very tedious, especially since they can't control `DateTime` objects that might be created from those (since `DateTime` is immutable, any adjustments like `.later` create a new `DateTime` object, which wouldn't have the mixin).

 ## Playing with internals by playing with externals